 Walrus Death from Bird Flu Confirmed in Arctic for the First Time

-In a groundbreaking discovery, researchers have confirmed the first known case of a walrus dying from bird flu in the Arctic.
+In a groundbreaking discovery, researchers have confirmed the first known case of a dying from in the Arctic.
 Found on Hopen Island in the Svalbard archipelago, this walrus succumbed to the virus last year, shedding light on new concerns regarding wildlife diseases in marine mammals.

 Source: CBS New York/YouTube